dfelinto/blender-manual/manual/addons/import_export/mesh_atomic.rst

    showing the colors of the respective two atoms which it connects.

    Instancing Vertices
-      The sticks of one element are put into one instancing vertice structure and the sticks appear as cylinders.
+      The sticks of one element are put into one instancing vertex structure and the sticks appear as cylinders.
-      The instancing vertice structure makes the displaying and loading of many sticks relatively fast (see Section `The instancing vertice structure`_ for more info).
+      The instancing vertex structure makes the displaying and loading of many sticks relatively fast (see Section `The instancing vertex structure`_ for more info).
 Options *Unit* is the length of a unit (a small cylinder): several of such units are put together forming actually the stick (cylinder).
       The longer the unit length is the less is the number of such units and thus the faster is the displaying.
 However, if the unit length is too long the stick becomes